-Appendix 8: Local Management Organisation Requirements
+Appendix 8: Local Management Organisation Requirements for Public Open Space, Outdoor Sports Pitches and Play Areas

 NOTE: It is the Council's strong preference that public open space, outdoor sports pitches and play areas on new developments continue to be adopted by the Council in conjunction with the relevant town or parish council with a commuted sum.
 The Council will only consider a local management organisation proposed by a developer if it meets the list of conditions set out below and has the agreement of the relevant town or parish council.